Elsa Server + Studio (WASM)

 # Create the client project

-dotnet new blazorwasm-empty -n "ElsaStudio"
+dotnet new blazorwasm -n "ElsaStudio"

 # Add the client project to the solution